 - 1. Asking for information from another student before, during, or after a test, quiz, or exam situation. - 2.
 Copying answers from another's paper during a test, quiz, or exam situation. - 3.
 Knowingly letting someone copy from one's paper during a test, quiz, or exam situation. - 4.
-Using sources, tools, or resources other than what is permitted by the instructor in a test, quiz, or exam situation. - 5.
-Copying material exactly, partially, or essentially from outside sources while omitting appropriate documentation. - 6.
-Copying or falsifying a report of a laboratory, clinical project, or assignment without doing the required work. - 7.
-Changing answers on a returned-graded test, quiz, or exam for the purpose of having the grade revised.
+Using sources, tools, or resources other than what is permitted by the instructor in a test, quiz. or exam situation. - 5.
+Copying material exactly, partially, or essentially from outside sources while omitting appropriate documentation.

+- 6. Copying or falsifying a report of a laboratory, clinical project, or assignment without doing the required work. - 7.
+Changing answers on a returned-graded test, quiz, or exam for the purpose of having the grade revised. - 8.
+Use of a language processing tool (e.g., ChatGPT, Jasper Chat, Open AI), or any other Artificial Intelligence-driven application, to provide responses, text, or materials for a course and presenting these products as original work.